none.

 actual timeseries in the file!
 We've got to correct for this and make things look nicer.
 If you check line 5 in

-you will see that I plot temps
+fai_temp.m you will see that I plot temps over dates where dates is a vector

 that holds the dates of temperature measurements in the format 'YYYYMMDD' (check FAI_temps.txt if you don't believe me).
 Matlab does not know

-anything about the semantics of the dates
+anything about the semantics of the dates vector for the x-axis and assumes dates contains

 integer values.
 This is where the weird spaces in your figure come from: we have big gaps